Hydra: an Ensemble of Convolutional Neural Networks for Geospatial Land Classification: The Hydra Framework

 where $[x_0, x_1, \dots, x_{\ell-1}]$ is the concatenation of the $\ell$ previous layer outputs.
 DenseNets also stack several units, but they use transition layers to limit the number of connections.
 In the end, DenseNets have less parameters than ResNets and compensate this facts through feature reuse.
 This difference in behavior may be one of the causes for their complementarity.

-Both networks are initialized with weights from ImageNet~\cite{deng2009} and trained for six epochs using the Adam optimization algorithm~\cite{Kingma2014} with a learning rate of $10^{-4}$.
-Fully connected layers with ImageNet weights are discarded, and three new layers with 4096 neurons are trained from scratch using a 50\% dropout rate, as illustrated in Figure~\ref{fig:hydra_block}.
-Any given image metadata that is useful for classification ({\it e.g.} ground sample distance, sun angle) is concatenated to the input of the first fully connected layer.
+We initialize both DenseNet and ResNet with weights from ImageNet~\cite{deng2009}.
+For each of them, the last fully connected layer ({\it i.e.}, the classification layer) is replaced by three hidden layers with 4096 neurons and a new classification layer, as illustrated in Figure~\ref{fig:hydra_block}.
+The extension in these architectures is necessary to take image metadata into account.
+A vector of metadata that is useful for classification ({\it e.g.}, ground sample distance, sun angle) is concatenated to the input of the first hidden layer so that subsequent layers learn the best way to combine metadata and visual features.

-The obtained CNN weights from the previous step will then be used as starting point to multiple copies of the chosen networks, which will be trained for five more epochs using progressive drops in the learning rate as follows: a learning rate of $10^{-4}$ is used for the first epoch, $10^{-5}$ for the following three epochs, and $10^{-6}$ for the last epoch.

-During training, we added different class weights to the loss function for different heads seeking to enhance the complementarity between them.
-Four different weighting schemes were used: unweighted classes, FMOW class weights as presented in Figure~\ref{fig:fmow_classes} (false detection weight was set to $1$), a frequency-based weighting using the balanced heuristic~\cite{King2001}, and a manual adjustment of the latter.